Climate Change Initiatives

 We are engaged in energy conservation activities, using the energy intensity index as an indicator for management.

-The energy intensity index for all parent manufacturing sites in fiscal 2022 was 90.5, an increase of 0.1% from the previous fiscal year.
-The average rate of change over the five-year period was a decrease of 0.3%, which did not reach our goal of an annual average decrease of 1%.
-The main factor behind not reaching our goal for an annual average decrease was lower production volume of products that significantly affect intensity.
-The main reason for not reaching our goal for the average rate of change of the five-year period was also that, compared to fiscal 2018, the production volume of products that significantly affect intensity was lower.
+The energy intensity index for all parent manufacturing sites in fiscal 2023 was 96.3, an increase of 6.3% from the previous fiscal year.
+The average rate of change over the five-year period was an increase of 0.4%, which did not reach our goal of an annual average decrease of 1%.

-Kaneka and Group companies in Japan used 3,802 GWh, a decrease of 10.5% from the previous fiscal year, mainly due to a decrease in production volume.
+Kaneka Group used 5,301 GWh, an increase of 9.4% from the previous fiscal year, mainly due to an increase in production volume.

 For details, please refer to “Calculation Methods for Data of Indicators Related to Environment”.